ATVs: Information for Owners and Operators

 - Without adult supervision on lands owned or leased by your parent or guardian.

-Adult Supervision means being accompanied by a person at least 18 years of age, or a person 16 or 17 years of age who holds an ATV safety course completion certificate from an approved safety course provider.
+Adult supervision means you are accompanied by a person at least 18 years of age, or a person 16 or 17 years of age who holds an ATV safety course completion certificate from the ATV Safety Institute (ASI).

 SAFETY TRAINING AND INFORMATION

-ATV safety training courses approved by the Department of Motor Vehicles are available throughout the state.
-Telephone 1-800-887-2887 to enroll, or write to: ATV Safety Institute, Enrollment Express, 2 Jenner Street, Suite 150, Irvine, CA 92618-3806
+ATV safety training courses approved by the Department of Motor Vehicles are available through the ATV Safety Institute.
+For more information about courses or to enroll, visit www.atvsafety.org or call 1-800-887-2887.
+You can also write to:

 Motorcycle Safety Program

-The application forms identified in this publication for ATV owners and operators are available at any motor vehicle office or at the DMV web site: www.dmv.ny.gov
+The application forms identified in this publication for ATV owners and operators are available at any motor vehicle office or at the DMV website.

 RESPONSIBILITY OF PARENTS AND OWNERS

-A parent or guardian may not knowingly permit or authorize his or her child under age 16 to operate an ATV in violation of state or local laws.
+A parent or guardian may not knowingly permit or authorize a child under age 16 to operate an ATV in violation of state or local laws.
 An ATV owner, or another person in possession of an ATV, may not knowingly permit or authorize any person under age 16 to operate an ATV in violation of any state or local law.

 Both the owner and the operator of an ATV may be held liable for injury and/or damages resulting from an ATV accident.